 I put all my personal Facebook data on eBay

-Everyone else's making money off it, so why shouldn't I?
+Everyone else was making money off it, so why shouldn’t I?

 Personal Data